The man who has defined Physiotherapy to a new level

 How many of us in today’s world are suffering from Musculoskeletal disorders?
 Do we even realize that a variety of conditions affect our bones, muscles and joints.Early diagnosis with physiotherapy treatment helps ease pain and further damage.

 Those of you have misconception of its reach and its vastness in the field of medical science must go through this site.
 Hope this knowledge and information will enlighten you for a better living.

-The Services given by Dr. Sil commences from a free consultancy for 10 minutes absolutely free of cost.
-This is due to the fact that Dr. Sil wants to spread awareness amongst the people of Kolkata and beyond that not to undermine physical therapy as it is proven that a proper diagnosis can lead to the cure of difficult diseases from the root level.
-Apart from the social aspect to it, Dr. Sil and his team maintains a high level of proficiency and professionalism in addressing the needs of each and every patient, monitoring their conditions, helping and training them with rehabilitation process, improve quality of life and a lot more.
+Dr. Hironmoy Sil has been offering professional affordable physiotherapy in Kolkata.
+He knows how important physical therapy treatment is for the well being of a person.
+Due to this fact Dr. Sil wants to spread awareness amongst the people of Kolkata and beyond, that not to undermine physical therapy as it is proven that a proper diagnosis can lead to the cure of difficult diseases from the root level.
+The services are planned according to the patient’s current physical condition.
+It takes into account other medical parameters which they are undergoing.
+Based on this, a proper diagnosis is done which has led to the cure of difficult diseases from the root level.
+The service team boasts of a high level of professionals who are efficient, knowledgeable and addresses the needs of each and every patient, monitors their conditions and helps training them in the rehabilitation process which has improved the quality of life and a lot more.
 The principal services include:

 Are you moving poorly because you are in pain?
 Or are you in pain because you are moving poorly?